JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/installation/troubleshooting.md

 In such case, try changing the "{{% livechat_label prosody_peertube_uri_label %}}" settings, by setting `http://127.0.0.1:9000` (assuming 9000 is the port on which Peertube listen, ask your instance administrators if you don't know).

+Check the help for [this settings](/peertube-plugin-livechat/documentation/admin/settings/) for more information.

 ### Websocket

 If everything is fine in the diagnostic tools, but chat windows remains empty: it can be a Websocket issue.